wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __description__ | string

-A text which will be shown with the order in MultiSafepay Control.
-If the customer's bank supports it this description will also be shown on the customer's bank statement.
+Text displayed with the order in your MultiSafepay Control, and on the customer's bank statement (if supported by the bank).
 Max.
 200 characters.
 HTML is not supported.
-Use the 'items' or 'shopping_cart' objects for this.
+Use the `items` or `shopping_cart` objects.

 ----------------
 __payment_options__ | object

-Contains the redirect_url, cancel_url and [notification_url](/faq/api/how-does-the-notification-url-work)
+Contains the `redirect_url`, `cancel_url` and [`notification_url`](/faq/api/how-does-the-notification-url-work).

 ----------------
 __customer__ | object

-Contains the personal information of the customer. _Values for first_name and last_name require minimum two characters_.
+Contains the customer's personal information.
+The values for `first_name` and `last_name` require at least 2 characters.

 ----------------
 __delivery__ | object

-Contains the delivery information for the shipment. _Values for first_name and last_name require minimum two characters_.
+Contains the delivery information for the shipment.
+The values for `first_name` and `last_name` require at least 2 characters.

 ----------------

 __shopping_cart__ | object

-Contains all purchased items including tax class.
-If you are using your own integration, the transaction should be sent including the complete specification of the shopping_cart.
+Contains all purchased items, including the tax class.
+If you have a custom integration, include a complete specification of the `shopping_cart` when sending the transaction.

- __Please note__: In order for the shopping_cart to function correctly, the shipment item requires a parameter ‘merchant_item_id’ with the value ‘msp-shipping'
+ **Note:** For the `shopping_cart` to function correctly, the shipment item requires a `merchant_item_id` parameter with the value `msp-shipping`.

 ----------------

 __items__ | object

-Specification of products (items) which can be set in order to be displayed on the checkout page.
-Specification of products (items) which can be set in order to be displayed on the checkout page.
-The descriptions of these parameters can be viewed in the [shopping_cart.items](/api/#shopping-cart-items) API section
+Specification of products (items) you want to display on the checkout page.
+For descriptions of these parameters, see API Reference - [shopping_cart.items](/api/#shopping-cart-items).

 ----------------